 American Studies has long been a home for adventurous students seeking to understand the culture and politics of the United States.
-Despite being taught in universities around the world, American Studies has resisted developing a coherent methodology for fear of losing the flexibility and freedom to imagine new avenues of thought.
+This welcoming spirit has found appeal around the world, but at the heart of the field is an identity crisis.
+Nearly every effort to articulate an American Studies methodology has been rejected for fear of losing intellectual flexibility and freedom.
 But what if these fears are misplaced?
-Through a fresh look at the origins of the field, this book contends that a shared set of “rules” can offer a springboard to creativity.
-American Studies: A User’s Guide offers readers a critical introduction to the history and methods of the field, useful strategies for interpretation, curation, analysis, and theory, and case studies of American Studies in practice.
+Providing a fresh look at American Studies in practice, this book contends that a shared set of “rules” can offer a springboard to creativity.
+American Studies: A User’s Guide offers readers a critical introduction to the history and methods of the field as well as useful strategies for interpretation, curation, analysis, and theory.

-Philip J. Deloria is the Carroll Smith-Rosenberg Collegiate Professor of American Culture and History at the University of Michigan.
-He is a former President of the American Studies Association, and he is the author of Indians in Unexpected Places and Playing Indian.
+Philip J. Deloria is Carroll Smith-Rosenberg Collegiate Professor of American Culture and History at the University of Michigan.
+He is a former president of the American Studies Association.

-Alexander I. Olson is an Assistant Professor in the Mahurin Honors College at Western Kentucky University, where he teaches history and social justice.
-His research examines creativity and place in American intellectual history.
+Alexander I. Olson is Assistant Professor in the Mahurin Honors College at Western Kentucky University.

 "This book fills a long-felt need for a single work that can be used as a touchstone and launching pad for students of American studies at all levels.
 Deloria and Olson do a superb job of conveying the pleasure and the stakes of working in this field as well as the craft skills required to do it well."—Carlo Rotella, Boston College

 "A very smart and playful hybrid of a book that captures the challenges and rewards of work in American Studies."—Ann Fabian, Rutgers University